 - feed and exercise animals

 - carry out administrative and receptionist duties at a clinic and give advice to clients over the phone

-- clean the cages and surgery areas, and carry out general cleaning duties at a veterinary clinic
+- clean the cages and surgery areas, and carry out general cleaning duties

 - accompany and assist veterinarians on call-outs to locations such as houses and farms.

 - knowledge of basic science, including the anatomy and physiology of animals

 - Knowledge of veterinary equipment and testing methods